Kawin101/kawin101/README.md

 ## Bio
-4th student of Computer and Information Science.
+The senior student of Computer and Information Science.
 - Smart work is not hard.

 ## Contact